davnovak/npe_faster/README.md

 ### Modifications

-* This version is faster due to extended use of built-in functions and vectorisation.
+* This version is faster due to extended use of built-in R functions and vectorisation.

 * Pre-computed *k*-nearest-neighbour indices in high-dimensional space can be passed as input.